iivanoo/covid-apps-observer/data/data_ca/reports/resources/org.who.infoapp___4.1.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="org.who.infoapp 2 reviews"/>
 </p>

+> I had the app only a few seconds.
+I was wondering if we can use it to track vaccination.
+I am wondering.
+The EU develop a digital vaccination pass.
+Why does this app got not simply enhanced.
+The old yellow books were also from the WHO.
+Can you add such a feature?
+I think it would make really sense if the WHO had this feature in it and it can be globally used.<br> :date: __2021-04-04 23:04:57__

 > Badly organized, unadjustable, and full of politics,i erased it<br> :date: __2020-11-13 07:29:53__